SermetPekin/evdspy-repo/docs/source/get_series_exp.rst

     - **moving sum (8)**: Moving sum of data points.

 aggregation : str or tuple, optional
-    Aggregation methods to apply to the data, options include:
+    Aggregation methods to apply to the data.
+Options include:

     - **avg**: Average value over the specified period.
     - **min**: Minimum value over the specified period.